 - When considering research projects that are centered within the geography of a community, and/or may be of interest to specific communities, we will seek to co-create.

-- When working on projects that are geographically much larger than any single place, we will invite community feedback at the beginning (project construction), middle (emerging results) and end (interpretation, conclusions, communication to others about the results and conclusions).
+- When working on projects that are geographically much larger than any single place, we will invite the leadership in the involved communities to provide feedback at the beginning (project construction), middle (emerging results) and end (interpretation, conclusions, communication to others about the results and conclusions).

-- In advance of conducting any research or other form of engagement, we will seek to develop Memorandums of Understanding (MOUs) or other written agreements with regulating tribal organizations.
+- In advance of conducting any research or other form of engagement, we will seek to develop written agreements (ex.
+Memorandums of Understanding – MOUs).

 - We will seek to include in any MOU language describing the data collection, ownership, attribution and use preferences of the community.